What Is Nitro Beer?

 What is Nitro in Beer?

 Nitro is short for nitrogen, which is one of the noblest of gases.
 Maybe you know, maybe you don’t, but one of the byproducts of the fermentation process is carbon dioxide.
-The carbon dioxide gives beer its bubbly consistency and creates a nice light head of foam.
+Carbon dioxide gives beer its bubbly consistency and creates a nice, light head of foam.

 In nitro beers, brewers add a combination of carbon dioxide and nitrogen to the beer.
 Which is why the beer would be called “nitro.”